jonnonz1/nz-statute-book/acts/public/2018/social-security-act-2018.md

 **Procedure for imposing sanction**

 ### 252 MSD must give notice of sanction
-(1) MSD must not under section 232 reduce, suspend, or cancel a benefit payable to a person (P) unless MSD has first given P a written notice for the purposes of this section (a section 252 notice) that complies with subsection (2).
+(1) MSD must not under section 232 reduce the rate of, suspend, or cancel a benefit payable to a person (P) unless MSD has first given P a written notice for the purposes of this section (a section 252 notice) that complies with subsection (2).
 (2) The notice must—
+  (a) state that P has failed to comply with a specified obligation under this Act; and (b) specify the nature of P’s failure to comply; and (c) either,—
+    (i) if P’s failure is a first or second failure and the specified obligation is not the work-test obligation to accept any offer of suitable employment (see section 144(b)), state that, on the basis of P’s failure, MSD will reduce the rate of P’s benefit or suspend P’s benefit unless P recomplies within 5 working days from the giving of the notice; or
-  (a) state that P has failed to comply with a specified obligation under this Act; and (b) specify the nature of P’s failure to comply; and (c) state that, on the basis of P’s failure, MSD is reducing, suspending, or cancelling P’s benefit; and (d) specify the date on which the reduction, suspension, or cancellation is to take effect; and (e) in the case of a reduction or suspension, state the nature and duration of the reduction or suspension; and (f) state that P has 5 working days from the giving of the notice to dispute the reduction, suspension, or cancellation; and
+    (ii) if P’s failure is a third failure or the specified obligation is the work-test obligation to accept any offer of suitable employment, state that, on the basis of P’s failure, MSD is cancelling P’s benefit; and
+  (d) specify the date on which the reduction, suspension, or cancellation is to take effect; and (e) in the case of a reduction or suspension, state the nature and duration of the reduction or suspension; and (f) state that P has 5 working days from the giving of the notice to dispute the reduction, suspension, or cancellation; and
+  (g) advise P to contact MSD if P wants to dispute or discuss the decision to reduce the rate of, suspend, or cancel the benefit; and
+  (ga) advise P that MSD may, instead of reducing the rate of the benefit, impose a non-financial sanction on P, but only if—
+    (i) P is eligible for a non-financial sanction (see sections 236A(1) and 236B(1)); and (ii) in the 5 working days from the giving of the notice, P discusses with MSD, in an appointment with MSD, P’s failure to comply; and
-  (g) advise P to contact MSD if P wants to dispute or discuss the decision to reduce, suspend, or cancel the benefit; and (h) contain a clear statement of P's right, under section 391, to apply for a review of the decision, and of the procedure for applying for a review.
+  (h) contain a clear statement of P's right, under section 391, to apply for a review of the decision, and of the procedure for applying for a review.
+(3) No section 252 notice is required for a replacement sanction imposed under section 236D.

+### 252A MSD must give notice of non-financial sanction
+(1) Before, on, or as soon as is reasonably practicable after, imposing a non-financial sanction on a person (P), MSD must give P a written notice for the purposes of this section (a section 252A notice) that complies with subsection (2).
+(2) The notice must state—
+  (a) the non-financial sanction that is to be, or has been, imposed on P; and (b) that sanction’s requirements (including, without limitation, what P must do while P is subject to that sanction); and (c) the date (which must be after the 5 working days from the giving of the related section 252 notice) on which that sanction takes effect; and
+  (d) the duration of that sanction (see sections 236A(6) and 236B(5)); and (e) how P recomplies with an obligation if the failure to comply with it resulted in that non-financial sanction being imposed and taking effect (see section 261, 261A, or 261B).

 ### 253 Notice relates to single failure
 (1) A notice of a sanction given to a person (P) may specify more than 1 instance of failure.
 (2) Each specified instance may relate to the same obligation, or to 2 or more different obligations.
 (3) However, for the purposes of imposing a sanction, the combined specified instances are (if at least 2 of them are not disputed by P) treated as a single failure.

-### 254 How notice of sanction may be given
+### 254 How notice of sanction or of non-financial sanction may be given
-(1) MSD may give a person (P) a section 252 notice— (a) by delivering it to P personally; or
+(1) MSD may give a person (P) a section 252 notice or a section 252A notice— (a) by delivering it to P personally; or
   (b) by delivering it to P by electronic means (with the individual’s express or inferred consent) in accordance with Part 4 (Electronic transactions) of the Contract and Commercial Law Act 2017; or
   (c) by leaving it—